 In the winter of 1999, I made the decision to leave Chateau Ste.
 Michelle with the hopes of making my own wine.
 I joined the startup of Three Rivers Winery and made wines for them from 1999 through the 2002.
 At the same time I was able to get an initial start of Fidelitas in 2000.
 The first vintage was a Cabernet Sauvignon & Merlot blend that we named Optu.
 This wine is still in our portfolio today, as our Red Mountain Bordeaux-style blend.

 In 2007, we were able to purchase some land in the Red Mountain, AVA and plant a small three acre vineyard.
 We also built a facility to be open to the public and share the wines we are making.
 Since that initial purchase, we have purchased an additional ten acres that was be planted in the spring of 2015 with red Bordeaux varietals.
 It had always been a hope of mine to be part of the Red Mountain, AVA.
 That hope is now a reality.
 Wines from this growing area are in my opinion, very special and unique.
 Wineries from throughout Washington seek out fruit from Red Mountain on a regular basis to enhance their portfolios.
 Since making the first Red Mountain wines for Fidelitas in 2005 we have expanded the Red Mountain product line significantly.
-Later this year, we will be releasing our own Estate Vineyard Cabernet Sauvignon wine.
+In the 2012 vintage, we released our own Estate Vineyard Cabernet Sauvignon wine, and look forward to expanding that line up in the future.
 Besides our Estate Vineyard, we are now working with around ten growers within the Red Mountain AVA.
 We create vineyard designated wines from Ciel Du Cheval Vineyard and Quintessence Vineyard, as well as blends and varietal wines from throughout the AVA.
 This product line will continue to evolve and grow.
 I honestly believe our best wines are yet to be made.

 My wife Terri and I have four children ranging in ages 19 to 27.
 Our oldest daughter is an active Peace Corp volunteer in Tanzania and the younger three are currently working and going to college throughout the US.
 For the first time since 1987, we don’t have any children at home, which is an adjustment.
 However, we’ve been enjoying going to visit them and always look forward to the holidays.